 CT and MR perfusion

-CT perfusion (CTP) is ideally suited for differentiating between the penumbra and the infarct core.28 The penumbra is defined by ischemic tissue potentially destined for infarction, however it is not irreversibly injured, and would be the target of any acute therapies.29 Usually this technique is applied in addition to NCCT, as this scan can provide the initial differentiating information between ischemic and hemorrhagic stroke where CTP can provide additional information on the extend of the infarct.30
+CT perfusion (CTP) is ideally suited for differentiating between the penumbra and the infarct core.28 The penumbra is defined by ischemic tissue potentially destined for infarction, however, it is not irreversibly injured, and would be the target of any acute therapies.29 Usually, this technique is applied in addition to NCCT, as this scan can provide the initial differentiating information between ischemic and hemorrhagic stroke, whereas CTP can provide additional information on the extent of the infarct.30

 Key to CT perfusion is the interpretation of several perfusion parameters, among which cerebral blood flow (CBF) and cerebral blood volume (CBV) are of paramount importance.
 In general, it holds that a decreased CBF value combined with a stable or increased CBV, depicts reversible ischemia, where significant decrease of both CBF and CBV signify irreversible infarction.31,32